WalidGharianiEAGLE/Rooftops-Detection-using-LiDAR-/README.md

 # Rooftops-Detection-using-LiDAR-
-Work in Progress for Rooftops Detection using LiDAR Data : Potential Roottops for Rooftops Framings purposes
+Work in Progress for Rooftops Detection using LiDAR Data : Potential Rooftops for Rooftops Urban Framings purposes